A remarkable ageless sestertius of Agrippina the Elder, now given a new provenance

-This Sestertius coin was a lone piece amongst 200 of the world’s finest Greek & Roman in an Auction at Sotheby’s in the 1995; time has made me forget the full story of who told me about the item.
-I do remember visiting London and meeting Tom Eden specially to see it; if one can ‘love’ a coin at first site then I was bewitched by the brass Sestertius.
+This sestertius coin was a lone piece amongst 200 of the world’s finest Greek & Roman coins in an auction at Sotheby’s in 1995; time has made me forget the full story of who told me about the item.
+I do remember visiting London and meeting Tom Eden especially to see it; if one can ‘love’ a coin at first sight, then I was bewitched by the brass sestertius.
 I was to have it at any price, the ageless portrait smiled at me from the coin, she was beautiful and dignified and I had not realized that such a piece existed with such beauty.

-An embarrassing story of total irresponsible action of any human being to mortgage to acquire a coin.
-Prior to the sale I deposited the deeds of our house to get a loan.
-We acquired the coin for which I had a large pictures on the wall in my study for many years, she is as beautiful as the day I met her.
+The embarrassing story of a totally irresponsible action of any human being to mortgage to acquire a coin.
+Prior to the sale, I deposited the deeds of our house to get a loan.
+We acquired the coin of which I had large pictures on the wall in my study for many years, and she is as beautiful in hand as the day I met her.
 The donkeys with such minute details.

 There are coins that I enjoy for the perfect quality and those that are a “work of art”; a few are ‘masterpieces’.
-I am asked what you mean by a ‘masterpiece’, ask ten people and get ten answers; everybody has his own opinion of what is a ‘masterpiece’.
+I am asked what you mean by a ‘masterpiece’ – ask 10 people and get 11 answers; everybody has his own opinion of what is a ‘masterpiece’.
 I am spending a lot of time considering this point.
-Is it were the artist has detached himself to create a piece of art that will last for time memoriam.
+Is it when the artist has detached himself to create a piece of art that will last for time immemorial?

 Such items are the Mona Lisa.
 David these are ‘masterpieces’.
 I suppose any item can be deemed a ‘masterpiece’.
 This artist created for Caesar a piece that would be treasured throughout time, a portrait of his mother, a coin that would never age in its beauty, maybe for several thousand years more and be preserved for future generations to enjoy.

 Description and Details: